VRichardJP/LoLAnalyzer/README.md

 5. DataShuffling.py : shuffling the data
 6. Learner.py: train a neural network
 7. BestPick.py: a very simple GUI so you can enter your draft and the role you want

+If you're on Windows and lazy, you can use run_all.bat to do all the steps as once (you can comment lines by adding :: in the file).

 ## Miscellaneous
 - When there's a new patch, run ConfigUpdater.py